-The Dr. Joseph J. Jacobs Global Scholarship Program (the “Program”) is sponsored by the Jacobs Engineering Foundation (the “Foundation”).
-The Program was created in 2009 as a tribute to Dr. Joseph J. Jacobs, the founder of Jacobs Engineering Group Inc.; to his commitment to higher education and his goal to make an education affordable to children who sought it.
+The Joseph J. Jacobs Global Scholarship Program (the “Program”) was created in 2009 and is sponsored by the Jacobs Collectively Global Oversight Committee as a tribute to Dr. Joseph J. Jacobs (the founder of Jacobs Engineering Group Inc.) for his commitment and goal to make higher education affordable for children who seek it.

-The program is available to dependent children of Jacobs Engineering Group Inc. including subsidiaries and affiliates in which Jacobs owns at least a 50% interest (collectively referred to as the “Jacobs”) but excluding employees subject to collective bargaining agreements, unless specifically required by the collective bargaining agreement or the agreement is mandatory.
-It seeks to encourage recipients to further their education in any of the science, technology, engineering or mathematics fields of study at any four-year accredited college or university, or the international equivalent, to honor them for their achievements and to assist them in financing that education.
+The Program is available to dependent children of employees (Vice President and below) of Jacobs Engineering Group Inc. and all of its Lines of Business (LOB), subsidiaries, operations, and departments (hereinafter, “the Company”) but excluding employees subject to collective bargaining agreements unless specifically required by the collective bargaining agreement or legally required.
+It seeks to encourage recipients to further their education in any of the science, technology, engineering, art, or mathematics (STEAM), finance, legal, IT or human resources fields of study.at any accredited college or university (or the international equivalent), to honor them for their achievements, and to assist them in financing that education.

 Applicants to the Dr. Joseph J. Jacobs Global Scholarship Program must meet all of the following criteria: